derekhskim/Store_REST_API/README.md

 4. **Delete a Store:** Delete a specific store by providing its ID.
 5. **Retrieve All Items:** Retrieve a list of all items.
 6. **Retrieve a Specific Item:** Retrieve the details of a specific item by providing its ID.
+7. **Create an Item:** You can create an item by providing name, price and store's ID.
-7. **Delete an Item:** Delete a specific item by providing its ID.
+8. **Delete an Item:** Delete a specific item by providing its ID.
-8. **Update an Item:** Update the details of a specific item by providing its ID and the updated details.
+9. **Update an Item:** Update the details of a specific item by providing its ID and the updated details.

 ## API Endpoints and Usage